rswinkle/PortableGL/README.md

 based on his [GLFrame](https://raw.githubusercontent.com/rswinkle/oglsuperbible5/master/Src/GLTools/include/GLFrame.h) class for example.

-In any case, that's the book I actually learned OpenGL, from and still use as a reference sometimes.
+In any case, that's the book I actually learned OpenGL from, and still use as a reference sometimes.
 I have a fork of the [book repo](https://github.com/rswinkle/oglsuperbible5) too that I occasionally look at/update.
 Of course they've come out with a [6th](https://amzn.to/3qF0iOZ) and a [7th edition](https://amzn.to/2UBRbCt) in the last decade.